rebel1866/crypto-currency/README.md

 -HATEOAS is used for better navigability.

+-Mockito is used as testing framework for service layer.

 -Code is documented with javadoc.

 -All data passed in "notify" method (username and etc.) is validated with the help of Hibernate Validator.